 For more detailed information about the state projects, please visit NOAA Office for Coastal Management: Coastal Management Fellowship.

-For more information on the Digital Coast projects please visit NOAA Office for Coastal Management: Digital Coast Fellowship.
+For more information on the Digital Coast Fellowship please visit NOAA Office for Coastal Management: Digital Coast Fellowship.
+Note: there are no Digital Coast Fellowships for 2023-2025

 The electronic files comprising your application must be submitted as PDFs using eSeaGrant, California Sea Grant’s online submission portal: